gerdyhigta50577/newpero/README.md

-The spread of railroads in the 19th century facilitated the transportation of goods and passengers over long distances, reducing the need for extensive road networks in some areas.
+The development of horse-drawn omnibuses and public transit systems in the 19th century required the construction of paved streets and roads in cities to accommodate increased traffic and demand for transportation services.